KAHU-radar/.github/technical-overview/README.md

 ## 1. OpenCPN set-up

-This set up is for vessels with a [supported radar](https://github.com/opencpn-radar-pi/radar_pi/wiki).
+This set up is for vessels with an [OpenCPN-supported radar](https://github.com/opencpn-radar-pi/radar_pi/wiki).

 This solution uses and integrates with [OpenCPN](https://opencpn.org),